Naturally Daily

 Another study on SAD was published in 2005.
 It reported that exercises could even have better effects when combined with light therapy.

 Treatment is usually continued through the winter to maintain the benefits.
-Some people even prefer to start in fall to prevent the symptoms.
+Some people even prefer to start in the fall to prevent the symptoms.

 2. Dawn Simulator